Symbian9/qmapshack-doc-wiki/DocGisHowToSaveYourWork.md

 The **project** is the place **where your own personal data** - basically in the form of waypoints, tracks and routes - **lives in**.
 Presumably this will be the data you really want to take care of.

-In terms of storage, procjets may be implemented as:
+In terms of storage, projects may be implemented as:

 * qms files, the QMapShack internal format
 * gpx files, the most common format for exchanging GIS Data